MostafaHassan/boappa-facility-to-google-calendar-schedule-automation/README.md

 - **Calendar:** You should create a new calendar in your google calendar for the reservations, as you might otherwise lose events.
 - **Calendar reminders:** The calendar will send a reminder 1 day in advance.
 - **Event Cleanup:** All events within the 30-day (can be modified) period are deleted before new reservations are added.
 This ensures that duplicates are avoided and any canceled bookings are removed.

-## Summary

-This automation streamlines the booking management process by keeping our Google Calendar up-to-date with the latest bookings from Boappa, reducing manual checks and administrative tasks.

 ## Implementation
 This guide will walk you through setting up the Boappa to Google Calendar Schedule Automation integration.
 This tool automatically creates events in Google Calendar based on whole-day facility bookings made in Boappa.